xylix/kanditutkielma/assignments/essay.md

 - Pytype is developed by Google and <>
 - PyCharm from Jetbrains, the number 1 Python specific IDE, has its own type checker. <>

+TODO: termien type annotation ja type hint välille consistencyä

 ## Effect of Python type hints on finding problems

 ### Introduction
 Types have been recognised to play a significant part in programming ergonomics and static analysis of source code, which motivates this research.
 An overview of how types work in Python, where they are used, and why will be provided as contextualization.
 The main research question is how much benefit does increased use of Python type hints provide.
 An Empirical Study of Type-Related Defects in Python Projects (2022) [1] found that in a 210 project open-source dataset 15% of real defects could have been avoided with type hints and type checking.
-Python 3 Types in the Wild: A Tale of Two Type Systems[4] found that from repositories that use Python type hints in the wild, only 15% type check succesfully.
+Python 3 Types in the Wild: A Tale of Two Type Systems [4] found that from repositories that use Python type hints in the wild, only 15% type check succesfully.

 ### What Python is:
 Python is a top-5 usage programming language.
 It is a high-level interpreted language whose syntax uses significant whitespace for conciseness.
 Significant usage domains include scientific computing, machine learning, web backend development and scripting.
 The conscise syntax and capability to make programs executable quickly have been significant advantages in growing market share from stricter, compiled languages such as Java, C# and C++.